WyrmKeep/Smartcat-EditorUI-Fix/README.md

-# SmartCat Editor Fix
+# SmartCat Editor Cursor Jump Fix

-A simple fix for SmartCat's editor cursor jumping issue where the cursor keeps jumping to the start of the text while typing.
+Resolve the annoying cursor jumping issue in SmartCat's editor with this simple, user-friendly script.
+Improve your productivity and streamline your editing experience.

+---

 ## The Problem
-When typing in SmartCat's editor, the cursor randomly jumps back to the start of the text, making it impossible to type normally.
+In SmartCat's editor, the cursor frequently jumps to the beginning of the text while typing, disrupting your workflow and making it difficult to type normally.

+---

 ## The Solution
-This script creates a floating editor box that syncs with SmartCat's original editor but doesn't have the cursor jumping issue.
-You can:
+This script creates a floating editor box that:
+- Syncs seamlessly with SmartCat's original editor.
+- Eliminates the cursor jumping issue.
-- Type normally without cursor jumps
+- Allows you to type without interruptions.
-- Drag the editor box anywhere on your screen
+- Can be dragged and repositioned anywhere on your screen.

-- Keep working as usual with all SmartCat features
+You can continue using all SmartCat features while editing smoothly.

+---

+## Key Features
+- **Syncs with SmartCat:** Edits in the floating editor are instantly reflected in SmartCat.
+- **Drag-and-Drop Interface:** Position the editor wherever it suits you best.
+- **Viewport-Sticky:** The editor remains within your browser viewport.
+- **SmartCat-Compatible:** Fully supports SmartCat's validation, formatting, and other functionalities.
+- **Browser Support:** Tested and confirmed to work on Google Chrome.

+---

 ## How to Use
+Follow these simple steps to fix the cursor jumping issue:

-1. Open SmartCat in your browser
+1. Open SmartCat in your browser.
-2. Press F12 to open Developer Tools
+2. Press `F12` to open the Developer Tools.
-3. Click on the "Console" tab
+3. Navigate to the "Console" tab.
-4. Copy the entire content of `Textboxfix.js`
+4. Copy the content of `Textboxfix.js`.
-5. Paste it into the console and press Enter
+5. Paste it into the console and press `Enter`.
-6. Start editing - a floating editor will appear when you click any editable field
+6. Click any editable field, and a floating editor box will appear.

+That's it!
+You can now type without cursor interruptions.

+### Note:
-Note: You'll need to do this each time you refresh the page or open a new SmartCat tab.
+You’ll need to repeat these steps each time you refresh the page or open a new SmartCat tab.

+---

+## Benefits
+- **Increased Productivity:** Focus on your work without being disrupted by cursor jumps.
+- **Ease of Use:** No complicated installations or extensions required.
+- **Customizable Workflow:** Reposition the floating editor to suit your preference.

+---

-## Notes
+## Requirements
-- The floating editor stays in sync with SmartCat's original editor
-- You can drag it anywhere on your screen
-- It will stay within your viewport
-- Works with SmartCat's validation and formatting
-- Currently only tested on Google Chrome
+- Browser: Google Chrome (tested)
+- Basic familiarity with browser Developer Tools

+---

+## Support
+This script is currently in beta and has been tested on Google Chrome.
+If you encounter any issues or have suggestions for improvement, feel free to [create an issue](https://github.com/your-repo/smartcat-editor-fix/issues) or submit a pull request.

+---